This is a record of making a leg & foot-powered lathe, which is used to make

 A special design of lathe is recommended for turning bowls, but

 as an experiment I tried adapting this lathe to turn small bowls.
-Adaptations are
+The mandrel has

-wood fixed to the tail stock (lower right).
-I have had some success with shaping the
+saving hard work on the lathe.
+I had some success with shaping the outside with this

-outside with this set up, but not much with hollowing the inside - so more work is
+set up, but not much with hollowing the inside.

 Health and Safety

-Protective eye glasses or a face shield are recommended for bowl turning
+Protective spectacles or a face shield are recommended for bowl turning (also advisable

-(also advisable when turning spindles as the wood may chip or break).
-For bowl turning,
+when turning spindles as the wood may chip or break).
+For bowl turning, bowl gouges

-bowl gouges and chisels are required which are longer and sturdier than spindle tools.
+and chisels are required which are longer and sturdier than spindle turning tools;

-otherwise it can detach at a velocity dependent on your leg strength!
+- otherwise it can detach at a velocity dependent on your leg strength.
+Keeping an

 | Green Woodworking Pages